Arthur J. Lacy: Early life and education

-Arthur J. Lacy was born on September 30, 1876 in Nirvana, Lake County, Michigan to parents Francis Daniel Lacy and Eunice Amelia Lacy.
+Arthur J. Lacy was born on September 30, 1876, in Nirvana, Lake County, Michigan, to parents Francis Daniel Lacy and Eunice Amelia Lacy.
 Arthur attended school until age twelve, and was also tutored at home by his father.
 In 1894, Arthur started to attend Northern Indiana Normal School (now known as Valparaiso University), and ended up earning an LL.B from the Northern Indiana Normal School of Law.
 In 1896, Arthur started attending the University of Michigan, where he again earned an LL.B in 1898.

 Career

-In 1896, Lacy was admitted to the Indiana Bar and was admitted to the Michigan Bar in 1898.
-Lacy was admitted to the Indiana Bar despite being underage.
+In 1896, Lacy was admitted to the Indiana Bar, despite being underage, and was admitted to the Michigan Bar in 1898.
 In 1899, Lacy moved to Clare, Michigan, where he started his law career.
 He served as city attorney for Clare from 1899 to 1909.
 Lacy served as mayor of Clare from 1902 to 1906.
 In 1906, Lacy unsuccessfully ran for the United States House of Representatives seat representing the Michigan's 11th district.
 Lacy would also unsuccessfully run for the position of prosecuting attorney.
 In 1908, Lacy served as a delegate to Democratic National Convention from Michigan.

 In 1909, Lacy was invited by Henry Ford's lawyer, Alfred Lucking, to practice law in Detroit.
 Lacy moved to Detroit in July the same year.
 Lacy also unsuccessfully ran for the position of University of Michigan regent in 1909.
 Lacy was a member of the law firm Millis, Griffin and Lacy from 1912 to 1913.
 In 1913, Lacy was appointed as judge of the then-new Detroit Domestic Relations Court by Michigan Governor Woodbridge N. Ferris.
 The court was dissolved by the Michigan Supreme Court eight months later in 1914.
 In 1914, Lacy joined the law firm Anderson, Rackham, and Wilcox, where he replaced former member Horace Rackham.
 By 1938, the firm was known as Anderson, Wilcox, Lacy and Lawson.
 In 1919, Lacy began serving on the Detroit Civil Service Commission.
 In 1920, Lacy was appointed as the head of the civil service commission by Mayor James J. Couzens.
 Lacy served as Couzens' personal lawyer for the rest of his life.
 He would serve on the civil service commission until 1923.
 In 1926, Lacy unsuccessfully ran in the Democratic primary for the Michigan Senate seat representing the 18th district.